Union of Hebrew Women for Equal Rights in Erez Israel

 We, the women of the latest wave of immigration, which has been going on for more than thirty years, since the Bilu group [first group arrived in Jaffa on July 6, 1882], did not come here as “ gentle creatures,” but as women of the nation who desire to fulfill the national duty that fate has imposed upon this generation (Azaryahu, 1957:158).

 The Union made two vital decisions immediately upon its establishment.
-The first was to refer in the organization’s name to equal rights rather than to suffrage only, to indicate that the union’s final goal was “women’s equality in human society” (Azaryahu, 1977).
-The second decision was to create a list of independent, nonpartisan women candidates in the elections to the Constituent Assembly—an unusual move in the politics of women’s suffrage both in Palestine and elsewhere.
-The establishment of a women’s list for the elections was possible only because of the unique situation of the women in the country, which granted them the de facto right to vote even before any decision in principle had been made in favor of women’s suffrage.
-Sarah Azaryahu, who was aware of the importance of this unusual measure, called it “a one-of-a-kind maneuver so far unprecedented in women’s organizations in other countries.”
-(Azaryahu, 1977).
+The first was to refer in the organization’s name to equal rights rather than to suffrage only, in order to indicate that the union’s final goal was “women’s equality in human society” (Azaryahu, 1977).
+The second decision was to create a list of independent, nonpartisan women candidates in the elections to the Constituent Assembly—an unusual move in the politics of women’s suffrage anywhere.
+The establishment of a women’s list for the elections was possible only because of the unique situation in the country: with no institution to form rules for the coming elections, women were able to participate in the elections for the National Assembly before its establishment and were granted the de facto right to vote before any decision in principle had been made in favor of women’s suffrage.
+Sara Azaryahu, who was aware of the importance of this unusual measure, called it “a one-of-a-kind maneuver so far unprecedented in women’s organizations in other countries” (Azaryahu, 1977).
 This situation allowed the Union to form an independent power base, to ensure representation for women, to influence the decision-making process in the Yishuv’s institutions, and to reach as many women as possible and encourage them to be active in public affairs.
 It also strengthened women’s status in other parties and ensured that parties would reserve places for women candidates on their lists.
+The Orthodox parties that participated in these elections were under the impression that women would not be elected and the National Assembly would not grant them tne vote.
+They were wrong.

 Additional topics on the Union’s agenda included opposition to child marriage, women’s right to citizenship at the time of their immigration to the country and their right to obtain certificates for their families abroad on the basis of their own income, without their husbands’ permission (Ha-Isha, 1926).
-The British authorities in Palestine did not recognize women as an independent entity, and based their refusal to prohibit child marriage on their policy of non-intervention with the religious customs of various communities.
-Child marriage was an accepted custom among the local Arab population and also among Jews who came from Oriental countries.
+The British authorities in Palestine did not recognize women as an independent entity and based their refusal to prohibit child marriage on their policy of non-intervention with the religious customs of various communities.
+Child marriage was an accepted custom among the local Arab population and also among Old Yishuv Jews and Jews from Eastern countries.

 Union members were similarly aware of their national mission to relate to Jewish society abroad, claiming that “the woman of the Yishuv is not fighting for herself alone, but for the rights of future Jewish women who immigrate to Palestine, and because of that, she sees no justification for concessions” (Azaryahu, 1977).
 The feeling of partnership in the national struggle and in the building of a new society was characteristic of the Union, as of other women’s organizations that were established at the time.
 Despite differences among these groups in world view and social perception, especially between the workers and the bourgeoisie, the ideological connection to Zionism was central to all of them.